LabBench-Society/Protocols.Beta/README.md

 How to do this depends on how you obtained a copy of the repository:

-1. [Direct download from Github]: Zip the your copy of the repository and place it in a storage that allows you to send a link to this file (such as Sharepoint or Dropbox (preferred).
+1. [Download from Github]: Zip the your copy of the repository and place it in a storage that allows you to send a link to this file (such as Sharepoint or Dropbox (preferred).
 Then send this link to ```help@labbench.io```.
 2. [Cloning or Forking the repository] Submit a pull request.